EFS777/IOTDIsplay/README.md

 4. nodemcu_mqtt.ino – NodeMCU (ESP8266) sketch to connect to the MQTT broker and subscribe to incoming messages.

-5. schematic.png – Circuit diagram showing how the hardware components are connected.
+5. schematic.png – Circuit diagram showing how the hardware components are connected for LCD display.

+6. led_display_schematic.png – Circuit diagram showing how the hardware components are connected for LCD display.

+7. ledDisplay.ino – Arduino sketch to receive serial data and display it on the LED display.